venkataravuri/autonomous-driving-adas/docs/lidar.md

 - PointNet: A deep learning architecture designed for processing point cloud data directly.
 PointNet
 - PointNet++: An extension of PointNet that handles large-scale point cloud data more effectively.
 PointNet++
 - VoteNet: A model for 3D object detection in point clouds, which can be applied to LiDAR data.

+### Voxels Vs. Point Clouds

+A voxel is a 3D image.
+Splits the space (yes, the "air") into 50*50*50 cm grids, and consider these as voxels.
+You then take the average of the points inside and give it a value.
+If no point is inside, you consider it empty.

+By converting  point cloud to a set of "voxels", we can use 3D Convolutions.

+Point and Voxel based approaches are the 2 "main" ways to process point clouds with 3D Deep Learning,

+5 Approaches we can use to process point clouds using 3D Deep Learning,

 ## Hardware